4.87 from 23 votes

 Can I use a different size serving dish?

 Yes.
-You can make this dessert in a 9×13 pan, just use a thin layer of pudding on the bottom and you will have just a single layer of vanilla wafers and bananas topped with the remaining pudding and then whipped cream.
+You can make homemade banana pudding in a 9×13 pan, just use a thin layer of pudding on the bottom and you will have just a single layer of vanilla wafers and bananas topped with the remaining pudding and then whipped cream.

 You may also make this in a large trifle dish or in individual serving dishes (mason jars work well!).

-Overhead shot of banana pudding in blue and white dish
+Overhead shot of homemade banana pudding in blue and white dish.

 Enjoy!